Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 * Agents with different behavior names in the same group are not supported.

-* Agents within groups should always set the `Max Steps` parameter the Agent script to 0, meaning they will never reach a max step.
-Instead, handle Max Steps with MultiAgentGroup by ending the episode for the entire Group using `GroupEpisodeInterrupted()`.
+* Agents within groups should always set the `Max Steps` parameter in the Agent script to 0.
+Instead, handle Max Steps using the MultiAgentGroup by ending the episode for the entire Group using `GroupEpisodeInterrupted()`.

 * `EndGroupEpisode` and `GroupEpisodeInterrupted` do the same job in the game, but has